roryhr/website/content/blog/2024-08-09-fast-radius-two.md

 > Discord grew out of the team wanting to have a convenient, feature-rich way to talk to their friends while gaming, and like almost every success story it grew slowly through making itself perfect for many, many niche communities.
 > Its growth was natural, because it took all the things that you’d want from a platform and built it sustainably.

-Growing slowing out of a niche product-market fit wasn't the route Fast Radius went.
+Growing slowly out of a niche product-market fit wasn't the route Fast Radius went.
 Reading the deck you don’t get a sense of who this is for, everything is generic and broad.
 The theme of the deck is buzzwords and trends.
 Like how VCs tried to make Clubhouse a thing, Fast Radius tried to make Cloud Manufacturing a thing through force of will.